Taste craft beer like a seasoned sommelier

 Blind tasting : The most revealing method.
 Without the influence of marketing, labels, or your own biases, your senses are forced to work at full capacity.

-To organize a memorable at-home session , plan for 4 to 6 beers maximum.
-Serve them from lightest to strongest.
+To host a memorable beer tasting session at home , plan for a maximum of 4 to 6 beers.
+Serve them from the lightest to the strongest.
 Provide still water to rinse the palate between each sample.
-And most importantly, provide something to take notes on—writing forces you to structure your thoughts and helps you memorize profiles.
+And most importantly, offer something to take notes with – writing forces you to structure your thoughts and helps you remember the profiles.

 From knowledge to experience

 If you've read this far, congratulations!
-You're now part of the enlightened minority who understand that beer is more than just a thirst-quencher—it's an infinitely rich sensory universe that deserves our full attention.
+You are now part of that enlightened minority who understand that beer is much more than just a thirst-quenching drink – it's an infinitely rich sensory universe that deserves our full attention.

-But never forget the main thing: all this technical expertise has only one goal – to intensify the pleasure.
-The knowledge and methods we have shared are not intended to turn your tasting into a rigid academic exercise, but to amplify every dimension of your experience.
+But never forget the essential point: all this technical expertise has only one goal – to intensify the pleasure.
+The knowledge and methods we have shared are not intended to transform your tasting into a rigid academic exercise, but to amplify every dimension of your experience.

-Now, take that Ambuscade waiting patiently in your fridge.
+Now, take that Ambush that's been patiently waiting in your fridge.
 Take it out 10 minutes beforehand.
 Choose the perfect glass.
 Observe its amber color as it catches the light.
-Immerse your nose in its citrus and resinous aromas.
-Let its balanced bitterness caress your taste buds and its resinous finish linger in the retro-olfaction.
+Immerse your nose in its aromas of citrus and resin.
+Let its balanced bitterness caress your taste buds and its resinous finish linger on the retro-nasal.
 Smile.
 Repeat.

-Because deep down, behind all this science and technology lies a simple truth: craft beer is one of the most beautiful playgrounds for our senses.
+Because ultimately, behind all this science and technique lies a simple truth: craft beer is one of the most beautiful playgrounds for our senses.
 An inexhaustible source of discoveries, surprises, and pleasures just waiting to be explored.

-And if one day your path passes through Renens, come and visit our brewery.
-We'd be delighted to share a glass, a story, or a technique—because the true magic of craft beer lies, above all, in this passionate community of brewers and tasters who never stop learning from one another.
+And if your travels ever take you to Renens, come visit our brewery.
+We'd be delighted to share a drink, a story, a technique – because the true magic of craft beer lies above all in this passionate community of brewers and tasters who never stop learning from each other.

 Cheers 🍻